mbukovina127/ZNEUS-Covid-19/doc/Documentation.md

 The goal of this project was to analyze the **COVID-19 dataset** available on Kaggle ([link](https://www.kaggle.com/datasets/meirnizri/covid19-dataset)), which contains information about patients and their symptoms.
 Based on these data, we aimed to create a **binary classification model** capable of predicting whether a given patient belongs to the **high-risk** or **low-risk** group.

 The dataset was preprocessed for machine learning tasks, and a neural network was designed to perform binary classification.
-Through this project, we aimed to understand the entire pipeline — from raw data to a functioning predictive model — and to experiment with performance-improving techniques such as **dropout**, **batch normalization**, **skip connections**, and **bottleneck layers**.
+Through this project, we aimed to understand the entire pipeline -> from raw data to a functioning predictive model -> to experiment with performance-improving techniques such as **dropout**, **batch normalization**, **skip connections**, and **bottleneck layers**.

 This project builds upon the theoretical background provided by the course **ZNEUS (Fundamentals of Neural Networks and Artificial Systems)** and utilizes the following tools:
 - **Python**